CambridgeSide

 CambridgeSide (previously CambridgeSide Galleria) is an enclosed shopping mall in Cambridge, Massachusetts that opened in 1990.
 As of 2023, the mall is anchored by TJ Maxx.
-Previous anchors include department stores Filene's, Lechmere, Macy's, Macy's Home and Children's, and Sears.
+Previous anchors include department stores Filene's, Lechmere, Macy's, Macy's Home and Children's, Best Buy and Sears.

 History

 The center was an outgrowth of the 1978 East Cambridge Riverfront Plan, which sought to revitalize the then-industrial district between Monsignor O'Brien Highway, Cambridge Parkway, and First Street.
 The east end of CambridgeSide is near the Museum of Science and the north end of CambridgeSide is near the MBTA Lechmere station on the Green Line E branch.
 It is also located along the Lechmere Canal off the Charles River.

 In October 2018, it was announced that Sears would be closing in December 2018.

 In January 2019, Macy's announced that the Macy's Home and Children's store would also be closing in mid-2019.

 On December 27, 2020, Macy's closed permanently as part of a plan to close 46 stores nationwide.

 On May 14, 2022, it was announced that Best Buy would be closing on June 4, 2022 which will leave TJ Maxx as the only anchor left.

+Since September 13, 2024, the mall has hosted Harry Potter: The Exhibition.
+The exhibit features many authentic props and costumes from the Harry Potter films and the Broadway production.
+The exhibit also has interactive features and was created and developed by Warner Bros.
+Discovery Global.

 List of anchor stores

+In popular culture

+In 2006, the mall makes an appearance in the first episode of the PBS Kids series Fetch! with Ruff Ruffman.